GregGh95/GregGh95.github.io/_pages/cv.md

 Education
 ======
 * Ph.D in Economics and Statistics, University of Milano-Bicocca, 2025 (expected)
-* M.S. in International Economics, University of Milano-Bicocca, 2020
+* M.Sc. in International Economics, University of Milano-Bicocca, 2020
-* B.S. in Political, Social and International Sciences, University of Bologna, 2017
+* B.A. in Political, Social and International Sciences, University of Bologna, 2017

 Work experience
 ======